Ensuring Patient Safety: Fireproofing in Healthcare Design

 Kshititi Nagarkar, Shree Designs

-There are several ways to incorporate fire protection methods into healthcare architecture and design.
+There are several ways to incorporate fire detection and protection system methods into healthcare architecture and design.
 Let’s delve into some of these crucial components.

 1. Fire Compartmentalisation